angular/angular/aio/content/guide/reactive-forms.md

 </div>

 Using the template binding syntax, the form control is now registered to the `name` input element in the template.
-The form control and DOM element communicate with each other, where changes in the model are reflected in the view, as well as changes in the view being reflected in the model.
+The form control and DOM element communicate with each other, where the view reflects changes in the model, and the model reflects changes in the view.

 ### Step 4 - Display the component